SIMON THACKER'S SVARA-KANTI

 CHENNAI BASED CARNATIC (QUARTET): the (until now) completely unexplored combination of classical and Carnatic percussion ensemble creates such a wonderfully unique and complementary sound that one would assume they were separated at birth, not from two radically different traditions and aesthetics.
 The Carnatic influence on Simon's music has been profound and he considers it a tradition remarkably analogous to his own natural rhythmic inclinations and a major reason for the freedom to express through rhythm he now feels.
 In Neyveli B. Venkatesh (mridangam), K.V.
 Gopalakrishnan (kanjira) and N Guruprasad (ghatam), three luminaries of Carnatic percussion, Simon found the perfect foil for his explorations.

 UK/PUNJAB (QUARTET or QUINTET): both the Rakshasa and Trikala albums each feature three of Simon's radical reimagings of classic Punjabi folk songs.
 Ignoring the last 30 years or so of Punjabi music history, he goes back to the roots and offers a new vision extending the form with flights of instrumental hyper-interactivity, a web of dramatic harmonic shifts in guitar and strings and often manic intensity, all for virtuoso performers from India and the UK.
 Trikala features performances by two great singers, Afsana Khan from Bhatinda, Punjab, and UK based Japjit Kaur, with the nucleus of Jacqueline Shave (violin) and Sukhvinder Singh "Pinky", also often including Justyna Jablsonka (cello).
-The quartet with Afsana will be making its UK debut at Celtic Connections on Feb 1 2020.
+Working with the next generation of Punjabi folk singers will be a major pillar of the group's work moving forward.

 "One wonders whether in a past life Simon Thacker was a Bengali itinerant Baul mystic musician or perhaps a South Indian master of mridangam.
 Such is his grasp of the techniques and spirit of India’s disparate musical styles...a major statement in the co-evolution of Indian and Western music."
 Songlines Magazine (UK)